SIPp/sipp/docs/scenarios/actions.rst

 Media/RTP commands
 ++++++++++++++++++

-RTP streaming allows you to stream audio from a PCMA, PCMU or G729-encoded audio file (e.g. a .wav file).
+RTP streaming allows you to stream audio from a PCMA, PCMU, G722, iLBC or G729-encoded audio file (e.g. a .wav file).
 The "rtp_stream" action controls this.

 + <exec rtp_stream="file.wav" /> will stream the audio contained in